-(C) a documented commitment from, or explicit arrangement with, a satisfactory source to provide necessary items.
+(C) a documented commitment from, or explicit arrangement with, a satisfactory source to provide the necessary items.

-(d) Duty Concerning Responsibility.
-Before awarding a contract, the Hospital Administrator must be satisfied that the prospective contractor is responsible.
+(4) Duty Concerning Responsibility.
+Before awarding a contract, the Procurement Officer must be satisfied that the prospective contractor is responsible.

-(e) Written Determination of Non-responsibility Required.
-If a bidder or offeror who otherwise would have been awarded a contract is found non-responsible, a written determination of non-responsibility setting forth the basis of the finding shall be prepared by the Hospital Administrator.
-A copy of the determination shall be sent promptly to the non-responsible bidder or offeror.
+(5) Written Determination of Nonresponsibility Required.
+If a bidder or offeror who otherwise would have been awarded a contract is found nonresponsible, a written determination of nonresponsibility setting forth the basis of the finding shall be prepared by the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency.
+A copy of the determination shall be sent promptly to the nonresponsible bidder or offeror.
 The final determination shall be made part of the procurement file.

-§16318.
+§3117.
 Prequalification of Suppliers.
 Prospective suppliers may be prequalified for particular types of supplies, services, and construction.
 Solicitation mailing lists of potential contractors shall include, but shall not be limited to, such prequalified suppliers.